Things to Do in Downtown Sevierville, TN | Visit Sevierville

 The Central Hotel is a reincarnation of the original hotel that once sat on the same corner and welcomed visitors to Sevierville.
 Built in a renovated 1960s bank building (which was the former Sevier County Bank headquarters), the hotel boasts two- and three-bedroom units with excellent views of downtown Sevierville and the surrounding mountains.

-Graze Burgers at – Dig into craft burgers at Graze, located in Sevierville’s first official post office building.
+Graze Burgers – Dig into craft burgers at Graze, located in Sevierville’s first official post office building.
 Built in the early 1900s, the original post office featured a wide alleyway built to accommodate turn-of-the-century horse-drawn mail wagons.
 Today diners can enjoy a cold beverage from the open bar window that postal workers once hurled mail bags through.
 Visit at 125 Bruce Street, Sevierville

 Pinchy’s Lobster & Beer Company – Find fresh, New England seafood in the Smokies at Pinchy’s Lobster & Beer Company.
 The downtown restaurant is located in a portion of what was once Rawlings Funeral Home, and brings a lively indoor and outdoor dining experience to the heart of downtown.
 Visit at 212 Court Avenue, Sevierville.